360connectnick/360connectnick/README.md

-- 👋 Hi, I’m Nick the CEO of 360 connect
+- 👋 Hi, I’m Nick the CEO of 360 connect & Founder of FF SYSTEMS
 - 👀 I’m interested in development, business and outdoor actvities
 - 📫 How to reach me nicholas@360connect.app